Hosted Forgejo · CI/CD included · EU jurisdiction

-Your code and your pipelines, under European law.
+Your code and your CI/CD pipelines, all on EU infrastructure.

 Open-source core EU-only data residency No build server to run